aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-doc/_index.md

 }
 ```

-The `DocSaveOptions` class has a property named Format which provides the capability to specify the format of the resultant document, that is, DOC or DOCX.
+The [`DocSaveOptions`](https://apireference.aspose.com/pdf/net/aspose.pdf/docsaveoptions) class has a property named Format which provides the capability to specify the format of the resultant document, that is, DOC or DOCX.
 In order to convert a PDF file to DOCX format, please pass the Docx value from the DocSaveOptions.DocFormat enumeration.

-Please take a look over the following code snippet which provides the capability to convert PDF file to DOCX format.
+Please take a look over the following code snippet which provides the capability to convert PDF file to DOCX format with C#.

 ```csharp
 public static void ConvertPDFtoWord_Advanced_DOCX_Format()